AlisonSalerno/Linear-Regression-Project/README.md

 ## Conclusion

-My final model wasn’t as predictive as I had hoped, explaining only 28% (R-squared) of the amount of variation in song popularity.
+My final model which utilized Lasso feature selection on all 85 features (transformed song elements and original features) wasn’t as predictive as I had hoped, explaining only 28% (R-squared) of the amount of variation in song popularity.
 However, after analyzing my coefficients, there were a few takeaways to be noted.
 The following features had the most positive and negative impact on popularity.

 Most positive:
 - Number of years since release